manateelazycat/awesome-tab/README.md

 Note that this function switches to the visible range, not the actual logical index position of the current group.

+Set customizable variable `awesome-tab-show-tab-index` to `t` to have the number displayed in the tab.

 ### Plugins
 If you're a helm fan, you need to add below code in your helm config,